openshift-labs/lab-developing-with-odo/workshop/content/070-creating-new-binary-component.md

 __NOTE__: This environment has an `.m2/repository` available so the build speed is comparable to what you would find on your local laptop on subsequent builds after the first.

-With the frontend's JAR file built, the next step is to use `odo` to deploy and run it using the Java runtime we saw earlier in the software catalog.
+With the backend's JAR file built, the next step is to use `odo` to deploy and run it using the Java runtime we saw earlier in the software catalog.

 We'll use `odo` to create a configuration for a *component* named `backend`, of *component-type* `java`.
 Because we had prebuilt the binary artifact for the application, we will use a binary build, supplying the path to the ``.jar`` file.